Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 We adopted the kernel density estimation to show the distributions of velocity and the velocity dispersion of the ionized gas in ESO~137-001 and its stripped tails.
 Kernel density estimation is a non-parametric way to estimate the probability density function, which allows us to visualize the underlying distribution of the variables in large datasets.
+We present both the H$\alpha$ flux weighted and unweighted results.
+In general, the flux-weighted results show more concentrated distributions than the unweighted ones.
+Our conclusions are based on the flux-weighted results, while we also keep the unweighted results as a reference for the general distribution of the data, especially faint regions.
 As shown in Fig.~\ref{fig:kde_vel_dispersion_starPA}, the velocity of most ionized gas ranges from $\sim-100$ km s$^{-1}$ to $\sim150$ km s$^{-1}$, while their velocity dispersion is mainly within 120 km s$^{-1}$.
 In Fig.~\ref{fig:kde_regions_starPA}, we also present the kernel density estimation for the velocity and velocity dispersion of the ionized gas vs. the distance along the stripped tails.
 The estimation was performed in eleven individual regions with a direction parallel to the major axis of the galaxy.
-While we adopted 25$\arcsec$ as the width of the first region to cover the galaxy disk, the width of the regions along the stripped tails was set as 20$\arcsec$.
-For the last region, we used 60$\arcsec$ as its width to collect enough data points.
+While we adopted $\sim8$ kpc as the width of the first region to cover the galaxy disc, the width of the regions along the stripped tails was set as $\sim6.5$ kpc.
+For the last region, we used $\sim20$ kpc as its width to collect enough data points.
+The exact positions of these regions are shown as cyan boxes in Fig.~\ref{fig:2d_maps_starPA}.
 The median velocity of the ionized gas in the stripped tails does not significantly change with the distance, which is around 15 km s$^{-1}$.
 This result confirms that the motion of ESO~137-001 is mainly on the sky plane, which has also been mentioned by several previous studies \citep{Sun2006,Sun2007,Sun2010,Fumagalli2014,Jachym2019}.
 In addition, the small redshifted median velocity suggests that ESO~137-001 is also slightly moving towards us along the LOS.
-This is consistent with the implication from the radial velocity of ESO~137-001, which is $\sim224$ km s$^{-1}$ smaller than the Normal cluster's velocity.
-The velocity spread of ionized gas is $\sim350$ km s$^{-1}$ in the stripped tails, which is significantly larger than that of $\sim120$ km s$^{-1}$ in the galaxy disk.
-While this result is generally consistent with the behaviours predicted by the simulations (e.g, \citealt{Roediger2008}), the small fluctuations of velocity spread along the tails does not suggest strong turbulence there.
-The median velocity dispersion of ionized gas changes from $\sim35$ km s$^{-1}$ in the galaxy disk to $\sim80$ km s$^{-1}$ at $\sim20$ kpc downstream and maintain a similar level in the rest part of the stripped tails.
-The spread of velocity dispersion also presents a similar behaviour, which increases from $\sim50$ km s$^{-1}$ in the galaxy disk to $\sim200$ km s$^{-1}$ beyond $\sim20$ kpc downstream of the stripped tails.
-These results suggest that the degree of turbulence in the diffuse ionized gas is probably enhanced from the galaxy disk to $\sim20$ kpc along the stripped tails.
+This is consistent with the implication from the radial velocity of ESO~137-001, which is $\sim224$ km s$^{-1}$ smaller than the Norma cluster's velocity.
+The velocity spread of ionized gas is $\sim350$ km s$^{-1}$ in the stripped tails, which is significantly larger than that of $\sim120$ km s$^{-1}$ in the galaxy disc.
+While this result is generally consistent with the behaviours predicted by the simulations (e.g, \citealt{Roediger2008}), the small fluctuations of velocity spread along the tails do not suggest strong turbulence there.
+The median velocity dispersion of ionized gas changes from $\sim35$ km s$^{-1}$ in the galaxy disc to $\sim80$ km s$^{-1}$ at $\sim20$ kpc downstream and maintain a similar level in the remaining part of the stripped tails.
+The spread of velocity dispersion also presents a similar behaviour, which increases from $\sim50$ km s$^{-1}$ in the galaxy disc to $\sim200$ km s$^{-1}$ beyond $\sim20$ kpc downstream of the stripped tails.
+These results suggest that the degree of turbulence in the diffuse ionized gas is probably enhanced from the galaxy disc to $\sim20$ kpc along the stripped tails.